-- Healthy adults and teens age 14 and older need to limit their sodium intake to no more than 2,300 mg a day.
+- Adults and teens age 14 and older need to limit their sodium intake to no more than 2,300 mg (milligrams) a day

-- Children under age 14 need no more than 1,500 to 2,200 mg a day of sodium, depending on how old they are.
+- Children ages 9 to 14 need no more than 1,800 mg of sodium a day

 Most of the sodium we eat doesn’t come from our salt shakers.
 Sodium is in almost all the processed and prepared foods we buy — even foods that don’t taste salty, like bread or tortillas.

-- Processed meats, poultry, and seafood – like deli meats, sausages, and sardines
+- Processed meats, like deli meats (including turkey), sausages, and pepperoni

 - Sauces, dressings, and condiments

-- Instant foods, like flavored rice or noodles.
+- Instant flavored foods, like flavored rice and noodles

 Check the label.